BEagle1984/silverback/docs/_docs/2-configuration/202-outbound.md

 ### Deferred

-The `DeferredOutboundConnector` will store the outbound messages into a database table and produce them asynchronously.
+The `DbOutboundConnector` will store the outbound messages into a database table and produce them asynchronously.
 This allows to take advantage of database transactions, preventing inconsistencies.
 And in addition allows the system to retry indefinitely if the message broker is not available.

-The **Silverback.Integration.EntityFrameworkCore** package contains an implementation that allows to store the outbound messages into a DbSet, being therefore implicitly saved in the same transaction used to save changes to the local data.
+When using entity framework (`UseDbContext<TDbContext>`) the outbound messages are stored into a DbSet and are therefore implicitly saved in the same transaction used to save all other changes.

 The `DbContext` must include a `DbSet<OutboundMessage>` and an `OutboundWorker` is to be started to process the outbound queue.